 For this is the way the holy women of the past who put their hope in God used to adorn themselves.
 They submitted themselves to their own husbands, like Sarah, who obeyed Abraham and called him her lord.
-You are her daughters if you do what is right and do not give way to fear.1 Peter 3:5-6 NIV
+You are her daughters if you do what is right and do not give way to fear.

 Instruction to Husbands

-Peter now turns to believing husbands and gives them some instruction for their place within a marriage.
-It is worth pointing out that Peter is writing to a Roman / Jewish audience that was very male dominated.
-Women were thought of as a form of property, and had few rights in the society.
+Peter now turns to believing husbands and gives them some instructions for their place within a marriage.
+As noted above, Peter is writing to a Roman / Jewish audience that was very male-dominated.
+Women were thought of as a form of property and had few rights in society.
 So what Peter has to say to husbands was somewhat radical.

 Husbands as a general rule are physically stronger than their wives.
 And it can be tempting to dominate them because of that.
-But Peter is clear that rather than taking advantage of their relative weakness, we should respect them, recognizing their strengths and working together with them to be stronger than either would be alone.
+But Peter is clear that rather than taking advantage of their relative weakness, we should respect them, recognize their strengths, and work together with them to be stronger than either would be alone.